Handfish/ajel/apps/docs/src/pages/rules/ajel-require-error-handling.md

-# ajel/ajel-strict-error-instanceof
+# ajel/ajel-require-error-handling

 > This rule enforces narrowing the error type with `instanceof`.

 ## Summary

-The `ajel-strict-error-instanceof` rule ensures that when calling `ajel` or `sjel`, the error variable is properly narrowed using the `instanceof` operator.
+The `ajel-require-error-handling` rule ensures that when calling `ajel` or `sjel`, the error variable is properly narrowed using the `instanceof` operator.
 This helps developers perform more specific error handling and enhances the type safety of the code.

 ## Rule Details